defridge/PP4-PT-Booking/README.md

 ### Implemented Features

 1. **Site Navigation/Nav Menu:**
   - ``USER STORY - As a developer, I need to create the navbar so that users can navigate the website from any device.``
   - The navigation menu contains links for Home, Create Booking, Manage Bookings, Sign Up, and Sign in (If the user hasnt signed in).
   - If the user has sign in the links shown will be Home, Create Booking, Manage Bookings, and Sign Out.
   - The links are displayed on all pages and the navigation menu collapses into the hamburger menu on smaller devices.

   ![Mock Up](docs/readme_images/)

 2. **Home Page:**
   - ``USER STORY - As a site owner, I would like a home page so that customers can view information about my services.``
   - When the app is loaded from the url the user is brought to the app home page.
   - The home page is made up of 5 sections:
     1. Hero Section - The hero section is a the top of the home page and includes a welcome message, and a "Book Session" button.
     2. About Me Section - Next we have a section that provides info and background about the trainer/trainers.
     3. Service Details Section - Provides the user with all the info on the services provided by the trainer/trainers.
     4. Testimonials Section - Client testimonials are displayed here.
     5. Call to Action Section - Displays company tag line and priveds another button element that will allow users to make a booking.

   ![Mock Up](docs/readme_images/)

 3. **Footer:**
   - ``USER STORY - As a developer, I need to create the footer with social media links and contact information.``
   - The footer section shows at the bottom of all pages.
   - contains all social page icons which link to the social media sites and open in a new tab.
   - Contains all relevant contact info and address.

   ![Mock Up](docs/readme_images/)

 4. **Sign Up:**
   - ``USER STORY - As a developer, I need to implement allauth so that users can sign up and have access to the website's features.``
   - The sign up page can be clicked on in the nav menu (if the user hasnt already signed in) or can accessed via the link in the sign up page.
-  - The sign up form has 4 sections:
+  - The sign up form has 5 sections:
+    1. Email - A user must enter a email address.
+    2. Email (again) - A user must confirm the email address by inputting it again here.
-      1. Username - A user must enter a username and it will be this username they use to sign into the account in the future.
+    3. Username - A user must enter a username and it will be this username they use to sign into the account in the future.
-      2. Email - A user can enter an email address here but this is optional.
-      3. Password - A user must enter a password for their account here.
+    4. Password - A user must enter a password for their account here.
-      4. Confirm password - a user must confirm their password here and it must match the password above.
+    5. Confirm password - a user must confirm their password here and it must match the password above.
   - If sign up has been successful the user will be redirected to the site home page.

   ![Mock Up](docs/readme_images/)

-4. **Create Booking:**
+5. **Create Booking:**
   - ``USER STORY - As a user, I would like to create a new booking when I want to schedule a training session.``
   - The create booking page only shows when a user has registered with the site as a user and has looged in.
   - If a user has not signed in they will be redicted to the sign in page.